Minnesota’s Jay Cooke State Park is spectacular in any season, but it really shines when the leaves begin to glow with fall color.

 Jay Cooke State Park is located just south of Duluth, in Carlton, Minnesota.
 It’s about 2 ½ hours north of Minneapolis and Saint Paul by car.

 It’s also possible to bike to the park using the Willard Munger State Trail, although that will take considerably longer.
 Hinckley makes a good starting point for a bicycle tour.

 Within the park, roads allow easy access to most of the signature features.
-However, the main road through the park (Minnesota Highway 210) washed out during a flood in 2012.
-Reconstruction of the road is underway, but it’s not scheduled for completion until October 2017.
-Until that time, the park is split into two sections, making access to some areas a bit cumbersome.
+The main road through the park (Minnesota Highway 210) washed out during a flood in 2012.
+Although state transportation officials didn’t think the road would ever re-open, it is open again and visitors can easily travel around the park without a lot of back-tracking.